Southern Bancorp

 headquartered in Arkadelphia, Arkansas.
 It was founded in 1986 as Southern Development Bancorporation, and is often referred to simply as "Southern".

-With 43 locations, the organization focuses most of their work in the Arkansas Delta and Mississippi Delta.
+With 56 locations, the organization focuses most of its work in the Arkansas Delta and Mississippi Delta.
 Southern's community-development work in these areas has directly improved various aspects of resident's lives through different projects such as the Delta Bridge Project, The Arkadelphia Promise, and numerous other sponsorships and projects.

 Origin

 In 1986, then Arkansas Governor Bill Clinton partnered with the Winthrop Rockefeller Foundation to help combat different issues plaguing the state.
 From this initiative, various nonprofit development agencies came together to form Southern Bancorp.

 Structure

 There are three entities that make up Southern Bancorp: